John Golding (art historian): Biography

 After the war, Golding had wished to train as an artist, but was persuaded by his parents to study art and archaeology at the University of Toronto in Canada, which he attended on a scholarship.
 While studying in Toronto, he worked as a set designer for theatre, and frequently visited the Museum of Modern Art in New York City, where he was particularly inspired by the displays curated by Alfred Barr.
 On the encouragement of Peter H. Brieger, Toronto's professor of art history, he moved in 1951 to the Courtauld Institute of Art in London to study for an MA.
 He became interested in the Cubist movement after attending a 1953 exhibition on it at the Musée d'Art Moderne in Paris.
 During this period he interviewed the surrealist artist Marcel Duchamp and met the aesthetic philosopher Richard Wollheim.
 He also corresponded with the Hungarian–Mexican painter Gunther Gerzso, to whom he confided his worries that the dark colouration of his own paintings reflected his depressed mental state.

 Following his encounter with Cubism, and after a year spent teaching in the American University of Mexico City between 1953 and 1954, Golding undertook a programme of doctoral study at the Courtauld.
 He wrote his thesis on the history of the Cubist movement between 1907 (the year of Picasso's Les Demoiselles d'Avignon) and 1914.
 His first supervisor was Douglas Cooper.
 Cooper's support introduced Golding to figures in the field in Europe and the United States, and to the historian James Joll, who became his long-term life partner from the mid-1950s.
-Cooper attempted, unsuccessfully, to have Golding's thesis disqualified for plagiarism: Elizabeth Cowling, later Golding's student and biographer, attributed Cooper's actions to jealously, and the relationship between the two men was permanently soured.
+Cooper attempted, unsuccessfully, to have Golding's thesis disqualified for plagiarism: Elizabeth Cowling, later Golding's student and biographer, attributed Cooper's actions to jealousy, and the relationship between the two men was permanently soured.
 Cooper's colleague Anthony Blunt took over the supervision of Golding's thesis, which was submitted in 1957.
 Golding's book Cubism: A History and an Analysis, 1907–1914 was developed from it, and first published in 1959.